 Solution #4.
 Use PowerShell Version 5.1

 SharePoint Online is not compatible with the latest PowerShell version.
-You can check your PowerShell version with the below command.
+You can check your PowerShell version with the command below.

 $PSVersionTable.PSVersion

-If it is found 7 or above, then you need to downgrade it to 5.1.
+If it is found to be 7 or above, then you need to downgrade it to PowerShell 5.1.

 Solution #5.
 Use Connect-PnPOnline Instead of Connect-SPOService

 For the MFA-enabled accounts, the Connect-SPOService command creates issues.
-So, you can use the Connect-PnPOnine to resolve the error.
+So, you can use the Connect-PnPOnline to resolve the error.

 Solution #6.
 Use Admin Account

-Non-admin accounts cannot connect to SharePoint Online.
+Non-admin accounts cannot connect to SharePoint Online or even show SharePoint 2013 HTTP 404 not found.
 So, make sure you are connecting the admin account to the SharePoint tenant.

 Solution #7.
 Solve Proxy Issues

-If you are using the proxy, then use the below commands to get rid of this error.
+If you are using the proxy, then use the following commands to get rid of Connect-SPOService: Could Not Connect to SharePoint Online error.

 $Details = [System.Net.CredentialCache]::DefaultCredentials [System.Net.WebRequest]::DefaultWebProxy.Credentials = $Details